 Can I use cocoa powder instead of semi-sweet chocolate?

-The short answer here is no. Since cocoa powder is a dry ingredient and semi-sweet chocolate (when melted) is a liquid ingredient, swapping one for the other will surely affect the outcome of your cake.
-Using melted chocolate not only adds delicious chocolate flavor, but it’s also higher in fat than cocoa powder, adding to that fluffy moist texture that makes this cake so tasty.
+The short answer here is no. Because cocoa powder is dry and melted semi-sweet chocolate is liquid, swapping them will affect the cake’s outcome.
+Melted chocolate is also higher in fat than cocoa powder, which adds to that fluffy moist texture of this cake.

 Can I use semi-sweet morsels instead of baking squares?

-While morsels are often less expensive and easier to find than baking squares, we wouldn’t recommend using morsels for this recipe.
+While morsels are often less expensive and easier to find, we wouldn’t recommend using morsels for this recipe.
 Since the semi-sweet chocolate in this recipe needs to be melted, you want to use a chocolate that melts easily.
-Morsels have less cocoa butter than baking squares, so there’s a bigger chance of your chocolate clumping or burning when using morsels.
+Morsels have less cocoa butter than baking squares, so there’s a higher chance of your chocolate clumping or burning.

-Morsels are also meant to melt slightly while still retaining their shape (that’s why they’re often used for chocolate chip cookie recipes).
-They may contain stabilizers or even wax to prevent them from losing their shape, so melting them down to a liquid state may be difficult.
+Morsels are also designed to melt slightly while retaining their shape so they’re often used for chocolate chip cookie recipes.
+Melting them down can be difficult because they may contain stabilizers or even wax to prevent them from losing their shape.

 Baking Your Chocolate Cake